ROCm/rocm-examples/Libraries/hipSOLVER/symmetric_eigenvalue_divide_and_conquer/README.md

     - `S` (single-precision real: `float`)
     - `D` (double-precision real: `double`)

+    A complex version of this function is also available under the name `hipsolver[CZ]heevd`.
+It accepts the same parameters as `hipsolver[SD]syevd`, except that the correct function signature should be chosen based on the following data types:
+    - `C` (single-precision complex: `hipFloatComplex`).
+    - `Z` (double-precision complex: `hipDoubleComplex`).

     In this example, a double-precision real input matrix is used, in which case the function accepts the following parameters:
     - `hipsolverHandle_t handle`
     - `hipsolverEigMode_t jobz`: Specifies whether the eigenvectors should also be calculated besides the eigenvalues.
 The following values are accepted: